ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/bad_en.md

-One or more of your mail server (MX) domains are insecure, because they are *not* DNSSEC signed.
+At least one of your mail server (MX) domains is insecure, because it is *not* DNSSEC signed.